Spiderpig86/blog/drafts/Extensions Google Chrome's Soft Underbelly (Part 1).md

 52 directories, 84 files
 ```

-The part of the source I will focus on is the `js` folder.
+The part of the source I will focus on is the `js` folder, which is the meat of the extension.

 ### Manifest File

 A glance at the extension’s manifest file should give us some hint as to what this extension can do.
 The first section I looked into was the `background` section since background scripts are typically responsible for what is run inside the extension window itself.
-Strangely, the `persistent` flag is set to `true`, which according to Chrome’s documentation,  means the extension uses the *[chrome.webRequest API](https://developer.chrome.com/docs/extensions/webRequest/)*.
+Strangely, the `persistent` flag is set to `true`, which according to Chrome’s documentation, means the extension uses the *[chrome.webRequest API](https://developer.chrome.com/docs/extensions/reference/webRequest/)*.
+To give the creator the benefit of the doubt, let's say this API is used for fetching the videos to be downloaded rather than pinging some remote server.

 ```json
 "background": {